yakovina/TEAMInternationalTask/README.md

 >
 > The use of CSS library is not restricted.Please send us a package with everything needed with working examples testable that cover all use cases.

-#### Desirable improvements

-- create MVC pattern or re-render mechanism to make application faster
-- add component test to avoid mistakes in future
-- add js.doc or typescript to add documentation for functions and make code more readable
-- add possibility to read Quotes from HTML not only create them by javascript
-- add constants to const.js file if we wanna reuse them

-> #### How to install:
->
-> **npm install** for installing packages
->
-> **npm run start** for running application
->
->  **npm run build** for building application
->
->  **npm run deploy** for deploying on gh-pages

 **node version >14**